peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.MediaType ContentType { get; set;}

 Gets or sets this message's media type.
-When getting, the media type may differ in certain cases from the value of the Content-Type header field, if any, and may have a value even if the Content-Type header field is absent from this message.
-If set to a media type, updates the Content-Type header field as appropriate.
+When getting, the media type may iffer in certain cases from the value of the Content-Type header field, f any, and may have a value even if the Content-Type header field is bsent from this message.
+If set to a media type, updates the Content-Type eader field as appropriate.
 Cannot be set to null.

 <b>Returns:</b>